This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 2006 - 'Five Sites' residential plans rejected.

-2007 - Premier Marinas acquire Sovereign Harbour Marina.
+2007 - Premier Marinas acquired Sovereign Harbour Marina.

 2008 - Petition for a Parish Council for Sovereign Harbour refused.